 RISK IN PENSION PLANS

 Risk is often associated with the opportunity for great gain at the cost of opportunity for great loss.
 Risk exists in a pension plan because the annual and ultimate cost of the plan is sensitive to factors such as market swings, life expectancy improvements, PBGC premiums, pension legislative changes, changes in tax code, and other uncontrollables.
 Some of these factors affect legally required minimum funding, some affect the real cost of the plan (the real cost of paying all benefits due and administrative expenses over the life of the plan), and most affect both.
 Most of the risk in a pension plan offers little opportunity for gain, so a plan sponsor should annually consider whether there are risk elements in the plan that can be eliminated.

 APPROACHES TO REDUCING RISK

 In very general terms, there are four approaches to de-risking:

-- Allow lump sum payments from the pension plan when individuals terminate employment
+- Allow lump sum payments from the pension plan to individuals who have terminated employment

 This strategy removes risk of future mortality improvements and interest rate fluctuation with regard to the future benefit streams that are instead paid as a lump sum.
 There are varying degrees of offering lump sums: to all terminated employees, at retirement age only, up to a stated threshold, or as a “window” opportunity for terminated employees.
 In early 2019 the IRS and Treasury issued Notice 2019-18, opening up an opportunity that may allow plans to offer lump sums to retirees in pay status in lieu of the continuation of the monthly benefit (they had removed this option in 2015 via Notice 2015-49).
 When individuals are paid their benefit as a lump sum, they are removed from the plan, thus reducing per-participant PBGC premiums and alleviating the administrative cost of tracking these former employees.

 - Use a Liability Driven Investment (LDI) asset management approach